-YMMV: Around the World in Eighty Days
+YMMV: Around the World in 80 Days

-Adaptation Displacement: In the novel, Fogg decides against traveling by balloon as too risky and impractical.
+- Adaptation Displacement: In the novel, Fogg decides against traveling by balloon as too risky and impractical.
 However, since the 1956 film, the image of Fogg and company traveling in a gas balloon is indelible to the public image of the story.

-To the point that a brand of crisps is named after Fogg and features an illustration of him in a balloon pointing towards exotic new tastes.
+- To the point that a brand of crisps is named after Fogg and features an illustration of him in a balloon pointing towards exotic new tastes.

-Crowning Moment Of Awesome: Passepartout rescuing Aouda by standing in for her husband's corpse.
+- Crowning Moment of Awesome: Passepartout rescuing Aouda by standing in for her husband's corpse.
 Let's assume he was a really good actor.

-And refusing to help Fix after the detective reveals his suspicions: "I have been, am, in his service.
+- And refusing to help Fix after the detective reveals his suspicions: "I have been, am, in his service.
 I have seen his generosity and goodness; and I will never betray him - not for all the gold in the world.
 I come from a village where they don't eat that kind of bread!"

-Climbing under a train being attacked by Sioux Indians to detach the locomotive.
+- Climbing under a train being attacked by Sioux Indians to detach the locomotive.
 Also, Aouda defying the expected Neutral Female role by taking up a gun and scoring several good hits, and Fogg organizing several soldiers to find Passepartout and the other captured passengers.

-Fogg silently knocking Fix down with one punch and leaving, upon being released from jail.
+- Fogg silently knocking Fix down with one punch and leaving, upon being released from jail.

-Fridge Logic: one of the problems when they reach New York is that, when they arrive to the port, the ship they had planned to take in order to reach London has already departed.
+- Fridge Logic: one of the problems when they reach New York is that, when they arrive to the port, the ship they had planned to take in order to reach London has already departed.
 However, if they had won one day by crossing the International Day Line, shouldn't they have arrived with at least one day to spare?

-Germans Love David Hasselhoff: The series was aired in the USSR nearly every summer (without several episodes, though).
+- Germans Love David Hasselhoff: The series was aired in the USSR nearly every summer (without several episodes, though).
 It is still frequently rerun in some ex-USSR countries.

-It Was His Sled: The novel is just as famous, if not more, for the ending twist than for its actual plot.
+- It Was His Sled: The novel is just as famous, if not more, for the ending twist than for its actual plot.